pubnub/pubnub-mcp-server/resources/sdk_docs/go_presence.md

 # Presence API for Go SDK

-Presence tracks who is online/offline and stores presence state:
+Presence lets you track who is online/offline and store custom state.
+It shows:
-- Join/leave events per channel
+- Join/leave events
-- Occupancy (user count) per channel
+- Channel occupancy
 - Channels a UUID is subscribed to
 - Presence state per user

-Requires Presence add-on enabled for your key in the Admin Portal.
-See Presence overview and Presence Events.
+Learn more in the Presence overview.

 ## Here now

+##### Requires Presence

-Returns current state of channels: list of UUIDs subscribed and total occupancy.
+Returns current state of channels: list of UUIDs and total occupancy.

+##### Cache
-- Cache: 3-second response cache time.
+3-second response cache time.

 ### Method(s)